videosdk-live/videosdk-docs/docs/guide/audio-and-video-calling/installation/installation-flutter.md

 ```js
 flutter pub add videosdk
 ```

-This will add a line like this to your package's pubspec.yaml (and run an implicit flutter pub get)
+This will add a line like this to your packages pubspec.yaml (and run an implicit flutter pub get)

 ### Step 2: Import the video sdk and start using it